surveybox-io/SurveyBoxSdk-Android/README.md

 Trigger survey  automatically by matching the class name

 Calling the survey from activity
-  Replace MainActivity with your Activity
+  Replace MainActivity with your Activity Class Name
  ```

  (application as MyApplication).checkAndShowSurvey(this,"MainActivity")